On the $p$-supports of a holonomic $\mathcal{D}$-module: Degrees and ranks estimates

-A good filtration $\Gamma$ on a left $A_n(R)$-module $M$ is an increasing exhaustive filtration on $M,$ compatible with $\mathcal{B},$ which is bounded below and such that the associated graded module $gr^{\Gamma}M$ is finite over the algebra of polynomials $gr^{\mathcal{B}}A_n(R)$.
-In particular the $\Gamma_lM/\Gamma_{l-1}M$ and hence the $\Gamma_lM$ are finite R-modules.
-Note that good filtrations exist on finitely generated left $A_n(R)$-modules, \cite[Ch.1 2.7]{Bjork1}.
+We will use the notion of good filtration on a $A_n(R)$-module. \begin{defi} A filtration $\Gamma$ of a left $A_n(R)$-module $M$ is an increasing exhaustive filtration of $M,$ indexed by $\mathbb{Z}$ and compatible with $\mathcal{B}.$ It is said to be a good filtration if it is bounded below and the associated graded module $gr^{\Gamma}M$ is finitely generated over the algebra $gr^{\mathcal{B}}A_n(R)$. \end{defi} It is easy to see that finitely generated left $A_n(R)$-modules have good filtrations, see e.g. \cite[Ch.1 Proposition 2.7]{Bjork1}.
+Note that if $\Gamma$ is a good filtration of $M,$ then $\forall l\in \mathbb{Z}, \Gamma_lM/\Gamma_{l-1}M$ (and hence $\Gamma_lM$) is a finitely generated $R$-module.